-By having the option to buy different licenses, you have the ability to fully customise the software to suit your testing requirements.
-Whether your focus is researched-based or in quality control, the UTS Neutron software can be tailored to your needs.
-The software also has configurable access rights for any user type, for example quality control operator, lab manager, and senior engineer to name a few.
+By having the option to buy different licenses, you can fully customise the software to suit your testing requirements.
+Whether your focus is research-based or in quality control, the UTS Neutron software can be tailored to your needs.
+The software also has configurable access rights for any user type, for example, quality control operator, lab manager, and senior engineer to name a few.

 It’s clear that in many cases the Asphalt Mix Testing is a complex process, that requires expertise and reliable machines.